 Given that each rebuilding strategy and each accompanying de minimis TAC results in different time periods of de minimis fishing prior to achieving open fishery status, it is worth also examining cumulative catches (Tables.
-3.8 through 3.11).
+3.9 through 3.12).
 Cumulative catches tend to be higher for higher levels of de minimis TAC.
-This result is intuitive, suggesting that higher levels of de minimis TAC delay achievement of open fishery status, but in the interim de minimis fishery status produce higher cumulative catches over many years.
+This result is intuitive, suggesting that higher levels of de minimis TAC delay achievement of open fishery status, but in the interim, de minimis fishery status produce higher cumulative catches over many years.
 Cumulative catches also tend to be higher for rebuilding strategies B & D, compared to A & C. This result occurs because B & D have longer rebuilding times, and thus during the interim de minimis fishery status, higher cumulative catches occur.
+Stability of management status during rebuilding suggested that management strategies A & C was most stable, followed by B and D (Tables 3.17 & 3.18).

 Taken together, recovery to open status requires consideration of three trade-offs between rebuilding strategy options: time to open fishery status, depletion at open status, and cumulative catches prior to achieving open status.
 To further examine the trade-offs between these three performance metrics, trade-off plots were produced (Figs. 3.10 & 3.11).
 These plots help to group sets of rebuilding strategy that are similar in performance.
 Rebuilding strategies A & C offer the shortest times to open fishery status, even under higher de minimis TAC levels.
-Rebuilding strategies B & D offer improved levels of depletion upon recovery (relative to A & C), and because recovery times are longer, can offer the highest levels of cumulative catch during rebuilding.
+Rebuilding strategies B & D offer improved levels of depletion upon recovery (relative to A &

+C), and because recovery times are longer, can offer the highest levels of cumulative catch during rebuilding.

 The probabilities of depletion falling below 0.05.
-0.1 or 0.2 during the period of triggering of a de minimis fishery and triggering of an open fishery were estimated to examine whether the functioning of rebuilding strategies led to depletion levels that could be associated with the onset of an Allee effect.
-Depletion did not fall below thresholds of 0.05 or 0.10 during simulation runs.
-This result reflects delay of de minimis fishery until depletion has recovered to higher values (i.e., for rebuilding options A & C, a de minimis fishery is not typically not triggered until depletion is approximately 0.2).
-Depletion did frequently fall below 0.2 during a de minimis fishery in rebuilding options A & C, whereas delayed triggering of a de minimis fishery in rebuilding strategies B & D resulted in a less depleted resource at the time a de minimis fishery was initiated.
+0.10 or 0.20 during the period of triggering of a de minimis fishery and triggering of an open fishery were estimated to examine whether the functioning of rebuilding strategies would occasionally result in depletion levels that could be associated with the onset of an Allee effect (Table 3.19).
+Depletion did not fall below thresholds of 0.05 or 0.10 during any simulation runs.
+This result reflects delay of de minimis fishery until current depletion has had a chance to show some recovery (i.e., for rebuilding options A & C, a de minimis fishery is not typically triggered until depletion is approximately 0.2).
+Depletion did frequently fall below 0.20 during a de minimis fishery in rebuilding options A & C, whereas delayed triggering of a de minimis fishery in rebuilding strategies B & D resulted in a less depleted resource at the time a de minimis fishery was initiated and avoidance of depletion below 0.20.